Xlaaf/SpongebobBot/README.md

 Make sure to edit the start and restart bats to your needs.
 Note: the restart bat requires that User account control be disabled.

-For queries or any issues regarding the bot please open an issue ticket or visit us at [One Punch Support](https://t.me/OnePunchSupport)
+For queries or any issues regarding the bot please open an issue ticket or visit us at [Voha Union](https://t.me/VohaUnion)
 ## How to setup on Heroku
 For starters click on this button

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/animekaizoku/saitamarobot.git)

-## Credits
-The bot is based on the original work done by [PaulSonOfLars](https://github.com/PaulSonOfLars) This repo was just revamped to suit an Anime-centric community.
-All original credits go to Paul and his dedication, Without his efforts, this fork would not have been possible!

-Also, missing proper credit for blacklistusers taken from TheRealPhoenixBot (will add it later, this note says unless it is done)

-Any other authorship/credits can be seen through the commits.

-Should any be missing kindly let us know at [Senku Support](https://t.me/SenkuSupport) or simply submit a pull request on the readme.

 ## Credit